42xel/BAPL2/draft.md

 a = ££nil | a = €nil : weak ref of sort
 (a = file.open("bla.txt")) = €nil : opens a file to be close by the next cycle. (alternative to with).

+£return €return $return : non stopping (asynchronous) return prompting the corresponding value/promise to be returned at the end of the function
+$£return $€return : breaking variant. subsequent returns overrides each other.
+$$return : would be equivalent to return.
+Instead, returns the last

+some sort of error handling, with catch and finally. one way using no new syntax and (promissed) statements as expression :
+          (£try=code)€finally $try$catch
+One way using specific syntax : $try?catch:finally where [?!:][£€$] are chaining, respectively error, success and unconditional, and $ or ! can be implied.

 ------natural language
 very sketchy.